chapel-lang/chapel/doc/rst/technotes/gpu.rst

 might also occur if :proc:`~GPU.assertOnGpu()` is placed elsewhere in the loop depending on the presence of control flow.

-Utilities in :mod:`Memory.Diagnostics <Diagnostics>` module can be used to monitor GPU memory allocations and detect memory leaks.
+Utilities in :mod:`MemDiagnostics <Diagnostics>` module can be used to monitor GPU memory allocations and detect memory leaks.
 For example, :proc:`startVerboseMem() <Diagnostics.startVerboseMem()>` and :proc:`stopVerboseMem() <Diagnostics.stopVerboseMem()>` can be used to enable